In her bed, unable to sleep, our heroine has a run-in with the future

 I Google the ‘transhuman age’ and let myself direct towards the website of an institution called Singularity University where smiling faces tell me that they want to inspire and address all humanity’s challenges in a borderless world.

 It’s clearly intended to be positive, but it freaks me out.
 There’s too much self-confidence, too much self-adoration.
 They don’t help themselves with their jargon either.
-The site is full of terms such as empower, agents of change and global impact and there’s a lot of important man on stage with ear piece, trying to look casual but we all know he owns us going on.
-The community applauds and dances with headphones.
-And weirdly, despite the talk of science, the whole thing has new-age, religious undertones.
+The site is full of terms such as empower, agents of change and global impact and despite much talk of of science, the whole thing has new-age, religious undertones.

 I’m in bed.
 Feeling weirdly sleepy.
 Perhaps the wine did the trick.